broadinstitute/palantir-workflows/FunctionalEquivalence/README.md

 Optional arguments:
 - `String? additional_label`: Optional label that will be displayed on the plots to distinguish, for example, different tool versions.
-- `String f1_script_http_url = ...`: By default, the script for generating the F1 plots will be fetched from the master branch of the palantir-workflows repo. **If you are working in a different branch or want to use a custom script you must modify this path to a valid HTTP(S) path.**
-- `String fe_script_http_url = ...`: By default, the script for generating the F1 plots will be fetched from the master branch of the palantir-workflows repo. **If you are working in a different branch or want to use a custom script you must modify this path to a valid HTTP(S) path.**
-- `String roc_script_http_url = ...`: By default, the script for generating the ROC plots will be fetched from the master branch of the palantir-workflows repo. **If you are working in a different branch or want to use a custom script you must modify this path to a valid HTTP(S) path.**
 - `String gatkTag = "4.0.11.0"`: GATK Docker tag to use in various sub-tasks.
 - `Boolean passingOnly = true`: When this is true, only calls that pass the VCF filters will be considered for the evaluation.
 - `Boolean requireMatchingGenotypes = true`: When this is false, the ploidy of calls will be ignored. (see `--squash-ploidy` documentation for `vcfeval`).